Bring mindfulness into your every day and raise money for those in need.

-“I travelled through West Africa many years ago and during that time I was deeply impacted by the extreme levels of poverty, people dying of treatable diseases often caused by water-related illness and often struggling each day to meet their most basic survival needs of food, water and health.
-I lived in a shanty town with a family who had the bare minimum, yet they would always offer me food and take care of my needs, often before their own.
+“I travelled through West Africa many years ago and during that time I was deeply impacted by the extreme levels of poverty, people dying of treatable diseases often caused by water-related illness and often struggling each day to meet their most basic survival needs of food, water, and health.
+I lived in a shantytown with a family who had the bare minimum, yet they would always offer me food and take care of my needs, often before their own.
 I was truly amazed by this spirit of generosity amidst absolute poverty,” reflects Elise.
 The average funeral cost varies from country to country but it’s still a big expense in Africa which is why so many people turn to fundraising to help cover the cost of a funeral.
 Fundraising can be done online so that people from overseas can contribute to the funeral.
 Alternatively, people in other countries could consider taking out a loan to cover the cost of a funeral.
 In order to get a loan, it’s important that people have a good credit score.
 This can be estimated by companies like Credit Sesame.
 Those that are hesistant can read this credit sesame review before if they want to.
 That way, people can be sure that the website is safe to use.
 With a good credit score, people can access loans that could be used towards a funeral.

 To help bring the two worlds together, Elise embarked on a mission to teach people in the developed world how to meditate while at the same time providing support to those in the developing world to improve their access to clean and safe drinking water.
 Mindfulness offers greater focus, clarity and wisdom in how you respond to life’s circumstances, while clean water enables one of life’s most basic needs to be met.
 This is how Mindful in May was born.